-Update 02/03/20: This event has been postponed from March 13-14 to November 20-21.
-KDAB will be gold sponsors at QtDay Italy in November 20-21st.
+KDAB will be gold sponsors at QtDay Italy November 20-21st.
 The event is entirely focused on Qt and Qt-related technologies and has grown to be the biggest Qt event in the region.
-Make sure to mark the dates in your calendar […]
+Presented below is the talk and workshop from KDAB Back to Basics: writing a model (Workshop) – Giuseppe D’Angelo Date/Time Tue Nov 17, […]

 This is the first in a series of blog posts on QStringView, the std::u16string_view equivalent for Qt.
 You can read about QStringView in my original post to the Qt development mailing-list, follow its status by tracking the “qstringview” topic on Gerrit and learn about string views in general in Marshall Clow’s CppCon 2015 talk, aptly […]